Trump in court for closing arguments in New York fraud trial

 The trial, which began Oct.
 2, revolved around accounting minutiae and days of dry testimony that were punctuated by heated courtroom outbursts and confrontations.
 Trump was fined twice for violating a gag order put in place after he published a derogatory social media post about Engoron's law clerk.

-One witness, Trump's former lawyer and "fixer" Michael Cohen, tried to object to questions he was asked, causing Trump's current attorney to lament, "This witness is out of control."
+Cohen, Trump's former fixer, testified in October and tried to object to questions he was asked, causing Trump's current attorney to lament, "This witness is out of control."
 A witness who testified on Trump's behalf told a lawyer for James, "You ought to be ashamed of yourself."
 And Trump himself was called to the stand on Dec.
 6, often responding to questions with lengthy diatribes focused on Engoron and James.

 James' office accused Trump, Eric Trump and Donald Trump Jr., their company and two executives of a yearslong scheme to use inflated valuations to obtain undeservedly good terms on bank and insurance deals.